Contact Us

 Cons:

-We will be launching purchase orders in early March, which will provide a powerful tool for managing the purchasing and receiving inventory process on Shopify POS.
-You will be able to create purchase orders in our app, specify the products and quantities being ordered, and then manage the receiving process on Shopify POS.
+Stock Takes' Purchase Order functionality provides a powerful set of tools for managing the purchasing and receiving inventory process on Shopify POS.
+You are able to create purchase orders in the app, specify the products and quantities being ordered, and then manage the receiving process on Shopify POS.
 This can be useful for staff who are responsible for managing purchases and receiving inventory, as they can do everything from one place on Shopify POS, rather than having to switch between different applications.
-We will also provide the ability to set min/max levels for products, and to automatically create purchase orders when inventory levels fall below the minimum levels, this is similar to the functionality you will be used to with Stocky.

 Pros: